 - U.S. outsourcing its Afghan policy to Pakistan after the Soviet withdrawal was a big mistake.

-- All three major Taliban fronts in Afghanistan - the Quetta Shura, the Haqqani network, and Gulbuddin Hekmatyar's faction - are run by the Pakistani ISI
+- All three major Taliban fronts in Afghanistan - the Quetta Shura, the Haqqani network, and Gulbuddin Hekmatyar's faction - are run by the Pakistani ISI.

 - Over 80% of the suicide bombers in Afghanistan are Pakistani!